The Hydrogen Intensity and Real-time Analysis eXperiment: 256-Element Array Status and Overview: Instrument and Subsystems

 \subsection{GPU Correlator}

-The \hirax-256 X-engine is a dense, GPU-based system consisting of 8~nodes, each processing 128 channels or 50~MHz of bandwidth.
-These nodes will perform full, $N^2,$ correlation of the incoming data streams from all 512 inputs using a pair of NVIDIA A40 GPUs in each node.
+The \hirax-256 X-engine is a dense, GPU-based system consisting of 8~nodes, each processing 128 channels or 50~MHz of bandwidth using a pair of NVIDIA A40 GPUs.
+These nodes will perform full, $N^2,$ correlation of the incoming data streams from 512 inputs (two orthogonal polarizations per dish).
 The full specifications of each of these correlator nodes is shown in Table~\ref{t:correlator_node}.

 This system will produce raw visibility data for each baseline with an integration time of $\sim$10s.
-Additional outputs from these nodes will include formed beams for the FRB and \hone\ absorber search pipelines as well as for the pulsar search and monitoring systems.
+Additional outputs from these nodes will include formed beams for the FRB and \hone\ absorber search pipelines as well as for the pulsar search and monitoring systems, described in more detail in Section~\ref{sec:beamforming}.
 This system represents a very dense and powerful correlator, processing 1.6~Tbps of data in a single rack, eight times more bandwidth per node than the CHIME X-engine~\cite{2015arXiv150306202D}.
 This has largely been enabled by making use of the increased I/O performance of PCIe 4.0 for both the GPU and network card interconnects.
 The X-engine makes use of the \texttt{kotekan}\cite{ 2015arXiv150306189R,2015arXiv150306203K} software also used by \chime\ and CHORD.
 The correlator will be scaled up for the 1024-element array, potentially with an even denser layout depending on hardware developments.